kushalseth/kushalseth/README.md

 ## Professtional Summary

-I love to code.
-Professionally, I am a 7+ years of experienced full stack developer having experience in developing enterprise and consumer focused applications using multiple design patterns both on front-end and back-end using cloud.
+Professionally, I am .Net, MERN, JAMStack and blockchain full stack Developer having around 8 years of experience in developing and managing enterprise and consumer focused applications using multiple design patterns both on frontend and backend using cloud.

-## Support Me

-Keeping in touch is the biggest support.
-Please connect on any platform which ever is your favorite

 ## Hire Me